benhus8/django-courses-site/README.md

-# Aplikacja Edukacyjna
+# Educational Application

-## Opis
+## Description

-Aplikacja Edukacyjna to platforma internetowa oparta na frameworku Django, stworzona do ułatwiania zarządzania kursami online.
-Pozwala użytkownikom na pełne korzystanie z funkcji związanych z edukacją, rejestrację, dostęp do różnych kursów, edycję profilu, dodawanie kursów do swojego konta oraz śledzenie postępu w nauce.
+The Educational Application is a web platform based on the Django framework, designed to facilitate the management of online courses.
+It allows users to fully utilize education-related functions, including registration, access to various courses, profile editing, adding courses to their account, and tracking learning progress.

-## Funkcje Kluczowe
+## Key Features

-### Strony i Widoki
+### Pages and Views

-- **Strona Główna**: Zawiera informacje ogólne i jest dostępna po zalogowaniu.
+- **Home Page**: Contains general information and is accessible after logging in.
-- **Rejestracja Użytkownika**: Umożliwia nowym użytkownikom dołączenie do społeczności edukacyjnej.
+- **User Registration**: Allows new users to join the educational community.
-- **Logowanie/Wylogowywanie**: Bezpieczne logowanie i wylogowywanie z systemu.
+- **Login/Logout**: Secure login and logout from the system.
-- **Profil Użytkownika**: Dostęp do i edycja informacji o użytkowniku.
+- **User Profile**: Access to and editing of user information.
-- **Dostępne Kursy**: Przegląd i wybór kursów dostępnych dla danego użytkownika.
+- **Available Courses**: Browse and select courses available to the user.
-- **Dodawanie Kursu**: Możliwość dodawania nowych kursów do konta użytkownika.
+- **Course Addition**: Ability to add new courses to the user's account.
-- **Usuwanie Kursu**: Opcja usuwania kursów z konta użytkownika.
+- **Course Deletion**: Option to remove courses from the user's account.

-## Base commands
+## Base Commands
-### Migration commands
+### Migration Commands
-- reset all apllied migrations <br>
+- Reset all applied migrations <br>
 `python manage.py migrate main zero`
-- add new empty migration <br>
+- Add new empty migration <br>
 `python manage.py makemigrations --empty main`
-- check changes made in models/migrations <br>
+- Check changes made in models/migrations <br>
 `python manage.py makemigrations `
-- aplly new migrations/ changes in migrations <br>
+- Apply new migrations/ changes in migrations <br>
 `python manage.py migrate `
-### Application commands
+### Application Commands
-- run app <br>
+- Run app <br>
 `python  manage.py runserver `
-### Users commands
+### Users Commands
-- create admin user <br>
+- Create admin user <br>
 `python manage.py createsuperuser`

 ## Workflow
 ### Branches
-- Main branch is develop.
-From this branch we create feature branches and all other types of branches.
-When The project is done or we are confident that everything is work fine we can merge it to master.
+- The main branch is develop.
+From this branch, we create feature branches and all other types of branches.
+When the project is done or we are confident that everything is working fine, we can merge it to master.
-### When feature branch is done
+### When Feature Branch Is Done
-- When your job is done and you commited and pushed your all changes you should create pull request.
-Second person will check if everything is working fine and after that second person can merge your feature branch to develop.
+- When your job is done and you've committed and pushed all your changes, you should create a pull request.
+The second person will check if everything is working fine, and after that, the second person can merge your feature branch to develop.